Maria Theresa: Religious views and policies

-Like all members of the House of Habsburg, Maria Theresa was a Roman Catholic, and a devout one.
+Like all members of the House of Habsburg, Maria Theresa was a Catholic, and a devout one.
 She believed that religious unity was necessary for a peaceful public life and explicitly rejected the idea of religious toleration.
-She even advocated for a state church and contemporary adversary travelers criticized her regime as bigoted, intolerant and superstitious.
-However, she never allowed the Church to interfere with what she considered to be prerogatives of a monarch and kept Rome at arm's length.
+She even advocated for a state church and contemporary travelers criticized her regime as bigoted, intolerant and superstitious.
+However, she never allowed the church to interfere with what she considered to be prerogatives of a monarch and kept Rome at arm's length.
 She controlled the selection of archbishops, bishops and abbots.
-Overall, the ecclesiastical policies of Maria Theresa were enacted to ensure the primacy of State control in Church-State relations.
+Overall, the ecclesiastical policies of Maria Theresa were enacted to ensure the primacy of state control in church-state relations.
 She was also influenced by Jansenist ideas.
-One of the most important aspects of Jansenism was the advocation of maximum freedom of national churches from Rome.
+One of the most important aspects of Jansenism was the advocacy of maximum freedom of national churches from Rome.
 Although Austria had always stressed the rights of the state in relation to the church, Jansenism provided new theoretical justification for this.

 Maria Theresa promoted the Greek Catholics and emphasized their equal status with Latin Church Catholics.
 Although Maria Theresa was a very pious person, she also enacted policies that suppressed exaggerated display of piety, such as the prohibition of public flagellantism.
 Furthermore, she significantly reduced the number of religious holidays and monastic orders.

 Jesuits

 Her relationship with the Jesuits was complex.
 Members of this order educated her, served as her confessors, and supervised the religious education of her eldest son.
 The Jesuits were powerful and influential in the early years of Maria Theresa's reign.
-However, the queen's ministers convinced her that the order posed a danger to her monarchical authority.
+However, the Queen's ministers convinced her that the order posed a danger to her monarchical authority.
 Not without much hesitation and regret, she issued a decree that removed them from all the institutions of the monarchy, and carried it out thoroughly.
-She forbade the publication of Pope Clement XIII's bull, which was in favour of the Jesuits, and promptly confiscated their property when Pope Clement XIV suppressed the order.
+She forbade the publication of Pope Clement XIII's Apostolicum pascendi bull, which was in favour of the Jesuits, and promptly confiscated their property when Pope Clement XIV suppressed the order.